osama54/Fortinet/Fortimail.md

 Weighted Analysis|Cobines Multiple checks(SPF,DMARC,Suspicious Unicode, Malformed email header), Assign score>If threshold met>flagged as BEC
 Imporsonation Analysis|Detects when someone tries to use the display name of executives/important users.
 Cousing Domain|Identifies look-alike domains(e.g., Microso0ft.com, paypa1.com).
-Sender Alignement|ENsures the SMYP sender matches the "From" header (no spoofing mismatch).
+Sender Alignement|ENsures the SMTP sender matches the "From" header (no spoofing mismatch).

 ### Whigted Analysis: Uses many techniques, and have a fixe thereshold, each technique increase the threshold by a number specifed, if the number reach the fix thereshold will consider as BEC